daliamadur/august-coding-challenge/README.md

 - [Day 29 - Machine learning basics](day29/)
 - [Day 30 - Web scraping](day30/)
 - [Day 31 - RSA encryption and decryption](day31/)

+## 📖 Guide
+### Assistance
+Indicates how much help was received for each exercise
+-  ${\color{#53a8c9}Independent}$ ${\color{#32383b}Feedback}$ ${\color{#32383b}Guidance}$ - code challenge was completed with no help
+-  ${\color{#32383b}Independent}$ ${\color{#53a8c9}Feedback}$ ${\color{#32383b}Guidance}$ - needed help with syntax/logic but coding was mostly done alone
+-  ${\color{#32383b}Independent}$ ${\color{#32383b}Feedback}$ ${\color{#53a8c9}Guidance}$ - needed step-by-step instructions, but understood how code worked upon completion

+### Difficulty
+Personal rating indicating how difficult I found the exercise
+- ⭐ Easiest possible
+- ⭐⭐⭐⭐⭐ Hardest possible
+- 🆕 Unfamiliar concept/never coded before

+## 💭 Overall takeaway
+This challenge really helped me to gain a bit more confidence in my coding skills.
+It reinforced exercises I've done before, taught me programmatic implementations of familiar concepts from my course content, and introduced me to completely new coding concepts.
+I got to practice not only code correctness but efficiency through the feedback I received, and it helped to sharpen my programming skills in the respective languages that I chose.

+I still have a lot to learn and much further to go, so I may do another one of these challenges in the future, but I felt a lot better for doing it!
+The summer break between academic years can make skills like programming very rusty, so it gave me the prep I needed to enter 3rd year with a level head and less pressure to relearn dormant skills